 Do you have Wedding Packages?

 Yes!
 We offer wedding dance packages of 6, 10 or 15 private lessons.
-Each package is discounted and includes one free group class.
+Each package is discounted and all inclusive to save you time and stress.

 Should we take private lessons or group classes for our wedding?